just226/messy-doc/README.md

 I suppose Messy-doc could be use in small team, provide valuable words at hand.
 It is an master/worker app, you could distribute different kinds of work throughout your devices.

-Feel free to show your new ideas about it or anything else.
+Expecting your new ideas about it or anything else.